 Amaryllis is a perennial succulent that naturally blooms once per year in late winter or early spring.
 After blooming has completed amaryllis will not bloom again for another year.
 But there is a way to get your amaryllis to rebloom without having to wait 12 months and I am going to show you how to do it.

-- How to get amaryllis to rebloom without stressing the plant
+- Steps to get amaryllis to rebloom without stressing the plant

-- Allow for a short period of dormancy is needed before reblooming can happen
+- A short period of dormancy is needed before reblooming can happen

 Because amaryllis is a perennial it will bloom once every year for many years with proper care.